How to Break a Weight Loss Plateau

 Women may need to compare the same point in their menstrual cycle month-to-month, as water weight can mask fat loss during certain phases.

 You think you're in a deficit, but you're not.
-Your tracking has gradually become less accurate.
+Your tracking has gradually drifted.

 Signs: